 - If you download the data for an intended purpose, you cannot use the data for another purpose.
-In other words, you should re-download the data citing the new purpose.
+In other words, you should submit a new access request citing the new purpose.

 - If you download the data, you cannot pass on the data to another user.
 That user should themselves directly download the data from eBird.

-- After downloading, you cannot redistribute eBird data in any form.
+- After downloading, you cannot redistribute eBird data in its original format.